 The National Police are on duty 24 hours a day, 365 days a year.
 This also applies to the National Emergency Call and Operations Centre (LNEZ), which is part of the 'critical infrastructure' in Liechtenstein.
 Two dispatch officers are on duty around the clock, taking all police and ambulance emergency calls, initiating the necessary immediate measures and dispatching the emergency services.

-In 2024, a total of 9,343 calls (2023: 9,165) were made to the emergency numbers 112 (international emergency number), 117 (police emergency number), 118 (fire service emergency number) and 144 (ambulance service emergency number).
+In 2024, a total of 9,343 calls (2023: 9,165) were made to the emergency numbers 112 (international emergency number), 117 (police emergency number) and 144 (ambulance service emergency number) and 144 (ambulance service emergency number).
 This was an increase of 2%.
-The majority of callers dialled the police emergency number 117, followed by the ambulance service emergency number 144 and the international emergency number 112.
+The majority of callers dialled the police emergency number 117, followed by the ambulance service emergency number 112.
 From the calls received, a total of 11,265 dispatches were made (police 8,116, ambulance 2,888 and fire 261), which was a significant increase (2023: 9,646).
 In total, this amounts to an average of 30 dispatches per day.

+9,343 reports received

-reports received by the LNEZ
+by the LNEZ

-78 suspicious activity reports were made via the Whistleblower System accesses recorded
+78 suspicious activity reports were made via the Whistleblower System

-The anonymous whistleblower system was accessed a total of 1.116 times.
+The anonymous whistleblower system was accessed a total of 1,116 times.